Oorvazi Irani: Michael Chekhov Acting Technique

 Oorvazi's association with acting and actors as an artist made her curious to understand the process of acting.
 She started researching on this topic extensively and came across the revolutionary Michael Chekhov Acting Technique.
-The Michael Chekhov technique was developed by Mikhail Aleksandrovich Chekhov aka Michael Chekhov, who as a student of Stanislavski furthered his technique of method acting and molded it into an exercise to get to the core of a character.
+The Michael Chekhov technique was developed by Mikhail Aleksandrovich Chekhov, also known as Michael Chekhov, who as a student of Stanislavski furthered his technique of method acting and molded it into an exercise to get to the core of a character.
 Chekhov trained Hollywood actors like Marilyn Monroe, Anthony Quinn, Clint Eastwood, Mala Powers, Yul Brynner.
-Apart from his direct students, other actors have also benefited from his technique described in his book, ‘On the Technique of Acting’.
+Apart from his direct students, other actors have also benefited from his technique described in his book, 'On the Technique of Acting'.
 Significant among them are actors like Johnny Depp and Anthony Hopkins, who have cited this book as a major influence on their acting.

 Oorvazi was the pioneer in bringing this Michael Chekhov acting technique to India.
 As an acting coach, she taught this technique to her students.
 She has recently come out with a DVD titled ‘The Michael Chekhov Acting Technique’.
 The DVD is a step by step Guide to understanding the Basic Tools and Fundamental Concepts of the Michael Chekhov Acting technique.
 The President of the Chekhov Association, USA, Joanna Merlin, endorsed the DVD by stating:

 "In Oorvazi Irani's sensitive presentation of the Michael Chekhov Acting Technique, she guides the actor through Chekhov's psycho-physical process with, grace, elegance, intelligence and joyfulness.
 Oorvazi is an articulate actor and teacher, profoundly moved and motivated by Chekhov's lifelong study of the art of acting.
 In this formidable and artistic presentation, Oorvazi provides a progressive journey for actors, inspiring them to explore their untapped imaginative resources, deepening and enriching their creative individuality."

 Filmmaker Ashutosh Gowarikar, after watching this DVD, gave the following feedback to Oorvazi:

 "It is superbly done.
 There is a lot of intrigue in this method, the way you have described it. :) I feel you might need some fierce marketing for its awareness to spread.
 Very well packaged tutorial on the Chekhov technique !
 Wish you all the success with it !"